nehark99/WifiStrengthAnalyser/README.md

 **Gives current connection information: Name of network(SSID), IP Address, Link Speed(Mbps) and Signal strength(dBm)**

-**Gives a graphical representaion of  signal strength of all the available networks**
+**Saves the currently connected WiFi SSID and its signal strength into a database abd displays the data in a table**